patcha-ranat/MLOps-ml-system/mbti_ipip/README.md

 ## Introduction

 Taking nearly 100 questions to know your MBTI could take a lot of time.
-How about knowing your MBTI within 12 questions? predicted by Machine Learning deployed with Streamlit on Azure Cloud.
+How about knowing your MBTI within 12 questions? predicted by Machine Learning deployed via Streamlit on Azure Cloud with Terraform CI/CD pipeline.

 ![kmlops_overview](./docs/kmlops_overview.png)